borntofrappe/game-development/03 Match Three/Prep/Timer 2/README.md

 end)
 ```

-Once set up, `every` will run the function at the prescribed interval. `after` would otherwise run the function after the decided delay.
+Once set up, `every` will run the function at the prescribed interval. `after` would otherwise run the function after the arbitrary delay.

 ## Intervals